mrocklin/thesis/nwp.md

 #### Other Codes

 WRF is an instance of a meteorological code written for a specific purpose.
 The surrounding ecosystem contains many variants and completely separate implementations.
+Each of these represented opportunities for reuse.

 #### Independent Codes